ranjitjhala/flux-tutorial/typ/ch07_externs.typ

 }
 ```

-As you might have noticed, this bit is *identical*
+As you might have noticed, this bit is identical
 to the refined version of `Option` that we saw in
 @ch:04_enums:refined-option, except for the
 `#[extern_spec]` topping.

 === Using the Type Definition

-Adding the above "retrofits" the `bool` index directly
+Adding the above retrofits the `bool` index onto
-into the `std::option::Option` type.
+the `std::option::Option` type.
 So, for example
 we can write

 ```flux